vuejs/vue-router/docs/en/essentials/passing-props.md

 Try to keep the `props` function stateless, as it's only evaluated on route changes.
 Use a wrapper component if you need state to define the props, that way vue can react to state changes.

-For advanced usage, checkout the [example](https://github.com/vuejs/vue-router/blob/dev/examples/route-props/app.js).
+For advanced usage, check out the [example](https://github.com/vuejs/vue-router/blob/dev/examples/route-props/app.js).